xddxdd/blog/source/_posts/en/article/modify-computer/laptop-muxed-nvidia-passthrough.lantian/index.md

 Although GPU passthrough is done, there is still room for user experience optimization.
 Particularly:

-1. Looking Glass can relay keyboard and mouse events, but not audio, so we can't hear the VM;
+1. (2022-01) ~~Looking Glass can relay keyboard and mouse events, but not audio, so we can't hear the VM;~~
+   - (2023-05) The latest Looking Glass can relay audio now.
-2. Looking Glass may miss a few keystrokes from time to time;
+2. (2022-01) ~~Looking Glass may miss a few keystrokes from time to time;~~
+   - (2023-05) The latest Looking Glass can relay keyboard and mouse events reliably now.
 3. There is a host kernel module for IVSHMEM, which improves Looking Glass performance with its DMA mode;
 4. After VM shutdown, the GPU is set to PCIe D3hot mode.
 It still consumes around 10 watts of power, which is undesirable for battery life.

 We will fix the problems one by one.

 ## Get Audio Output from VM

+(2023-05) The latest Looking Glass can relay audio now.
+These steps are kept for reference only.

+{% interactive_buttons %}
+sound_hide|Hide
+sound_show|Show older steps from 2022-01
+{% endinteractive_buttons %}

+{% interactive sound_show %}

 While Virt-Manager can connect to the VM with SPICE protocol to get the VM's sound output, Looking Glass also relays keyboard and mouse events through SPICE.
 Since the VM only accepts one simultaneous SPICE connection, we cannot get the audio output with Virt-Manager.